MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/custom-available-permissions.md

 #### microsoft.directory/applications/allProperties/read

-Grants the ability to read all properties of single-tenant and multi-tenant applications outside of properties that cannot be read in any situation like credentials.
+Grants the ability to read all properties of single-tenant and multitenant applications outside of properties that can't be read in any situation like credentials.

 #### microsoft.directory/applications.myOrganization/allProperties/read